DerGuru/The-Resonant/New Chapters/Part4/P4-05_International_Contact.md

 Yuki smiled at that.
 "Indeed."

 She spent hours with Elyra, discussing harmonic theory and rehabilitation protocols.
-Elyra's integration had climbed to 25% now—still low, but functional.
+Elyra's integration had climbed to 25% now - still low, but functional.
 Stable.
 And crucially, still climbing.

 "Your healing rate suggests optimized resonance matching," Yuki observed.
 "How did you achieve compatibility?"

 "Patience," Elyra said dryly.
 "And accepting that some damage is permanent.
 I won't reach 100%.
 But 30% might be enough to teach."

 "Thirty percent of brilliance is still considerable," Yuki said.
-It wasn't flattery—just observation.
+It wasn't flattery - just observation.

 On the evening of the third day, they gathered in the planning room.
 Jason, Lina, Milo, Elyra, Kira.
 And Yuki, who had been quiet through dinner, clearly building to something.